CIS565-Fall-2015/Project4-CUDA-Rasterizer/README.md

 This pipeline also supports instancing, anti-aliasing, and tile based rasterization.
 Enabling anti-aliasing and tile rasterization cause some notable changes to the pipeline, which will be explained below.

 *Places to Tweak*
-Most configurable settings are in [src/main.cpp](main.cpp), which handles sending delivering buffers of vertices, normals, indices, and matrices to the rasterizer.
-The [src/main.cpp#L16](top) of the file contains some variables that can be used to control the camera's starting state.
+Most configurable settings are in [main.cpp](src/main.cpp), which handles sending delivering buffers of vertices, normals, indices, and matrices to the rasterizer.
+The [top](src/main.cpp#L16) of the file contains some variables that can be used to control the camera's starting state.
 Camera controls are spherical.
 The camera can also be controlled using the keyboard.
 The left, right, up and down arrow keys rotate the "sphere" of the camera, while the z and x keys control the "radius."
 Field of view can also be changed with f and g but may be unpredictable.
-[src/main.cpp#L199](Line 199), if uncommented, activates tiled rendering.
+[Line 199](src/main.cpp#L199), if uncommented, activates tiled rendering.
-[src/main.cpp$L202](Line 202) similarly toggles anti aliasing.
+[Line 202](src/main.cpp#L202) similarly toggles anti aliasing.
-Adding modeling transformations to the [src/main.cpp#L181](transformations) vector allows adding additional instances.
+Adding modeling transformations to the [transformations vector](src/main.cpp#L181) allows adding additional instances.
 Changing [src/rasterize.cpp#L912] from MSAA to FSAA will switch between multisample and full screen antialiasing.

 *Instancing*